Anna-portfolio/Company-Website/README.md

 INFO: This project is intended to demonstrate a one page website layout.
 Therefore, all the potentially linking elements (apart from the sticky navbar links) are intentionally left inactive.

-INFO: For notes on authors of the images used see "images_info.txt" in the "images" file.
+INFO: For notes on authors of the images used, see "images_info.txt" in the "images" file.